Encapsule-Annex/jsgraph/docs/object-DirectedGraph.md

 ### DirectedGraph.addVertex

-        var response = digraph.addVertex(request);
+        var response = digraph.addVertex({ u: string, p: data});

 **Request**

-Request is a JavaScript object with the following properties:
+JavaScript object with the following properties:

-- **u** (required): unique string identifier of the vertex
+- **u** (required string): vertex ID
 - **p** (optional): undefined or any value serializable to JSON

 **Response**

-Call returns a JavaScript response object with the following properties:
+JavaScript object with the following properties:

 - **error**: null or a string explaining what went wrong
 - **result**: the unique string identifier of the vertex added to the container or null if an error occurred

-**Remarks:**
+**Notes**

+If specified, property data should be serializable to JSON.
+There are ways around this but you _should_ store non-serializable references (e.g. functions) in external hashtables indexed by vertex identifier string.

 If the vertex already exists in the container and property data was specified, then `addVertex` updates the vertex's property data in the container.

 If the vertex already exists and no property data is specified, `addVertex` does nothing.

-If your intention is to clear the property data associated with a vertex in the container, use `setVertexProperty`
+If your intention is to disassociate the vertex from property data, call `clearVertexProperty` method.

+The `setVertexProperty` method is a convenience alias for the `addVertex` and their behavior is identical in all respects.

 ### DirectedGraph.removeVertex

-        digraph.removeVertex(vertexId_);

-**Parameters:**

-- vertexId_ (required): the unique string identifier of the vertex to remove from the graph

-**Return:**
+        digraph.removeVertex(string);

+**Request**

+- string (required) - vertex ID

+**Response**

-Returns true to indicate that the specified vertex is not part of the graph.
+Returns true to indicate that regardless of initial conditions the specified vertex is not present in the container.
+Otherwise, false.

-**Remarks:**

-Removing a vertex automatically removes all the the vertex's edges (both in and out-edges are removed).
+**Notes**

+If the response is true, then all edges (both in and out-edges) directed towards and away from the removed vertex are automatically removed as well.

+If you pass bad input, or the vertex doesn't exist in the container the call returns false.

 ### DirectedGraph.getVertexProperty

-        var properties = digraph.getVertexProperty(vertexId_);
+        var properties = digraph.getVertexProperty(string);

-**Parameters:**
+**Request**

-- vertexId_ (requierd): the unique string identifying the vertex to query.
+- string (required) - vertex ID

-**Return:**
+**Response**

-Returns a reference to the property data attached to the specified vertex.
+Returns a reference to data associated with the vertex in the container.
+If no association exists, the call returns undefined.

 ### DirectedGraph.setVertexProperty

-        var properties = digraph.getVertexProperty(vertexId_, ref_);

-**Parameters:**

-- vertexId_ (requierd): the unique string identifying the vertex to query.
-- ref_: whatever you want as long as it's serializable to JSON

-**Return:**

-Returns true if set.
-Otherwise false if the specified vertex is not part of the graph.

-**Notes:**
+`setVertexProperty` is an alias for method `addVertex`.